Psykotikism/Mutant_Tanks/README.md

 **Blueberry** - For Russian translations and suggesting ideas.

-**yuzumi** - For simplified Chinese translations and suggesting ideas.
+**yuzumi** - For Simplified Chinese translations and suggesting ideas.

 **Mi.Cura, 3aljiyavslgazana** - For reporting issues, suggesting ideas, testing features, and overall support.